cleverhans-lab/cleverhans/examples/nips17_adversarial_competition/README.md

     class attack.
 This is not particularly good targeted attack, but it demonstrates how targeted attack could be written.
   * `sample_targeted_attacks/iter_target_class/` - iterative target class
     attack.
-This is pretty good white-box attack, but it does not do well in black box setting.
+This is a pretty good white-box attack, but it does not do well in black box setting.
 * `sample_defenses/` - directory with examples of defenses:
   * `sample_defenses/base_inception_model/` - baseline inception classifier,